GrenderG/grenderg.github.io/_posts/2015-05-14-hello_world.markdown

 {% endhighlight %}

 I'm Daniel Morales and I am so glad to introduce you my fabulous yet simple personal blog.
 Feel free to do whatever you want here!

+This site is powered by [Jekyll](https://github.com/jekyll/jekyll) a blog-aware, static site generator in Ruby.

+I will write soon about why Jekyll and not Wordpress or similar.